fjvallarino/monomer/tasks.md

     - Generalize the "startFrom" concept of _widgetFind (and also validate it's actually well/fully implemented)
   - Add testing
     - Delayed until this point to try to settle down interfaces
+    - Validate stack assigns space correctly
+    - Use weight to control allocations
   - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
   - Add header in all files, indicating license and documenting what the module does
   - Improve styling options.
 Handle cases for Normal, Hover, Focused with independent background and border